 - Heroic Sacrifice: Luring Surtur to Muspelheim and stalling him there until the Alliance of Realms could seal them both away.

 - Honour Before Reason: As Strange observes, he was 'a man of conscience and duty', doing what he felt was his duty even if he was scared stiff by the prospect.

-- It Sucks to Be the Chosen One: It's pretty obvious that he really didn't want to wield Ván and face Surtur, for the obvious reason that whoever went to face Surtur was going to die so that everyone else could live, and he had everything to live for.
-However, he nerved himself up to do it and never tried to pass the buck, feeling that it was his duty.
+- It Sucks to Be the Chosen One: It's pretty obvious that he really didn't want to try and wield Ván, for the obvious reason that whoever succeeded in doing so would face Surtur, and was therefore going to die so that everyone else could live.
+This was not so much because of cowardice, but because he had everything to live for.
+However, he nerved himself up to do it and never tried to pass the buck once he succeeded in drawing the sword, in both cases feeling that it was his duty.

 - Lost Lenore: To Strange, somewhat, who bitterly regrets being unable to come up with a way to both trap Surtur and get Frey out at the last moment.

 - Magic Knight: His family tended towards this, though he only really became this trope when invested with the power of Yggdrasil.